 HOW TO GET THE BEST OUT OF YOUR HAIR DURING PREGNANCY

 A foetus requires a huge amount of energy to grow, and so do your hair cells.
 However, your body will quite rightly prioritize your baby’s needs over that of your hair.
 To help keep your hair healthy, follow the 4-hour nutrition rule.
 Snack on a complex carbohydrate such as fruit/wholegrain toast if more than 4 hours is left between meals.

 Always consult your doctor/GP before making any changes to your diet.

-Above all, don’t worry about your hair.
+Above all, try not to worry about your hair.
 Apart from a hiccup or two at the beginning, by the end of your pregnancy the chances are that your hair will look and feel wonderful.